Chubby's

 Three days, no lost covers.

 Three working days, weather permitting.
-Two-person crew.
-The price we wrote on day one was the price on the invoice — no change orders, no surprises.
-That discipline is why repeat hospitality clients hire us: a real number, a real window, and the same painter from quote to handover, in both the GTA and Metro Vancouver.
+Two painters.
+The number written on the quote on Monday morning was the number on the invoice on Wednesday afternoon — no change orders, no surprises, no second-week creep.
+It is the discipline, more than anything else, that brings hospitality clients back: a real number, a real window, and the same painter from the first walk-through to the handover.

 № 05